Adelaide Festival Centre: Governance

 As of October 2024, the chair of the Adelaide Festival Centre Trust is Karlene Maywald.
-In October 2024, CEO and artistic director Douglas Gautier announced his retirement, effective in the second half of 2025.
+In October 2024, CEO and artistic director (AD) Douglas Gautier announced his retirement, effective in the second half of 2025.
+In March 2025, Kate Gould, who had been CEO and AD of the Brisbane Powerhouse since 2021, was announced as the new CEO of the Festival Centre.

-Venues
+Venues and facilities

 Adelaide Festival Centre houses several theatres and galleries, as well as function spaces and the administrative hub of the Festival Centre.